-What is the Future Simple with will?
+What is the Future Simple Tense with "Will"?

-| Subject | will | Base verb |
+| Subject (S) | Auxiliary | Base Verb (V) | Rest of sentence (O) |

-| I / You / He / She / It / We / They | will ('ll) | go / arrive / be / rain |
+| I / You / He / She / It / We / They | will ('ll) | go / arrive / be | tomorrow. |

-She'll be here soon.
+She 'll be here soon.

 It will probably rain tomorrow.

-| Subject | will not | Base verb |
+| Subject (S) | Auxiliary Negative | Base Verb (V) |

 |---|---|---|